Carlj0666/David_Bowie_DB/README.md

 4) Un-comment line 3 in environment

 ## To Install and start the program
+You can install and run this app from your terminal if you don't use an IDE.
+A) If you are on Mac OS (from Mavericks 10.9+), simply go to your search bar and type terminal press enter
+B) Then once in the Terminal, type git --version press enter

+Proceed:
 1) Copy and paste to following into your terminal: git clone git@github.com:Carlj0666/David_Bowie_DB.git press Enter